Admissibility Of Evidence As It Relates To Electronic Devises, Social Media And Forensic Science By Prof. Amuda-Kannike (SAN).

 Published By: Admin

-Hon.
-CARL UMEGBORO is a legal practitioner (Barrister & Solicitor of the Supreme Court of Nigeria and human rights activist.
-As an advocate of conflict resolution through ADR (Alternative Dispute Resolution), he has acquired intensive training and has been inducted into The Chartered Institute of Arbitrators (United Kingdom) as an Associate.
-He is a prolific writer and public affairs analyst.
-Prior to his call to Bar as a lawyer, he has been a veteran journalist and columnist in all national newspapers, and has over 250 published articles in various newspapers to his credit.
-Barrister Umegboro is also a regular guest-analyst to many TV and radio programme on crucial national issues.
+CARL UMEGBORO is a legal practitioner (Barrister & Solicitor of the Supreme Court of Nigeria) and human rights activist.
+He is an associate of The Chartered Institute of Arbitrators (United Kingdom).
+He is a prolific writer, social policy and public affairs analyst.
+Prior to his call to Bar as a lawyer, he had been a veteran journalist and columnist, and has over 250 published articles in various leading national newspapers to his credit.
+Barrister Umegboro, a litigation counsel is also a regular guest-analyst at many TV and radio programme on crucial national issues.
 He can be reached through: (+234) 08023184542, (+234) 08173184542 OR Email: umegborocarl@gmail.com

 Leave a Reply